InstituteOfMechanics/Neper_Mosaic_RVE_Generator/README.md

 To execute Mosaic from the command line, use the following syntax:

-    python3 mosaic.py inputfile.geo outputfiles
+    python3 -m neper_mosaic inputfile.geo outputfile1 [outputfile2, ...]

-Note that multiple output files can be specified for one input.
+Note that multiple output files can be specified for one input, but at least one must be given.

 The following options are available: